fenago/react-graphql-course/md/graphql-md/Lab5.0.md

 ### Step 4 − Run the Application

 Create a **server.js** file.
-Refer step 8 in the Environment Setup Chapter.
+Refer step 8 in the Environment Setup Lab.
 Execute the command *npm* start in the terminal.
 The server will be up and running on 9000 port.
 Here, we use GraphiQL as a client to test the application.